StackVista/stackstate-docs/setup/cli/cli-stac.md

       * Version 4.6 and older: The file was downloaded as `sts-cli-VERSION-linux64` and renamed to `sts`.
       * Version 5.0 and above: The file was downloaded as `sts-cli-VERSION-linux64` and renamed to `stac`.
    * **Docker:**
      * The zip archive was downloaded as `sts-cli-VERSION.zip` and extracted.
-All files extracted from the zip archive should be removed.
+Remove all files extracted from the zip archive.

 2. Follow the instructions to download and install the upgraded CLI:
    * [Linux install](#linux-install)